Cryptocurrency

 Detailed Explanation:

-Bitcoin is the most used cryptocurrency, but over 9,000 different cryptocurrencies are in circulation.
+Bitcoin is the most used cryptocurrency, but over 9,800 cryptocurrencies are in circulation.
 (Visit Coinmarketcap for a list of currencies and their prices.)

-Any payment system must have a buyer, seller, and a way to transfer payments.
-Suppose Roberta purchases a puppy from Jerry for $3,000 using a cryptocurrency.
-If Roberta pays Jerry using a check, Jerry relies on the banking system to transfer $3,000 from Roberta’s account to his account.
-The bank verifies that Roberta has sufficient funds.
-But the cryptosystem is decentralized, so there isn’t an intermediary?
-How can Jerry be sure Roberta really has $3,000?
-The most daunting task of any cryptocurrency transaction is validating that the appropriate party received the correct amount of money.
-Working through a transaction clarifies the cryptocurrency system.
+Any payment system requires three key components: a buyer, a seller, and a way to transfer payments.
+For instance, if Roberta purchases a puppy from Jerry for $3,000 using cryptocurrency, the transaction differs from a traditional banking method.
+When Roberta pays Jerry via check, Jerry depends on the banking system to transfer $3,000 from Roberta’s account to his.
+The bank ensures that Roberta has sufficient funds for this transaction.

 Roberta and Jerry Open Accounts: Where is Roberta’s cryptocurrency stored without a centralized bank or security company?
 How is cryptocurrency obtained?
 Both Roberta and Jerry need a digital wallet to hold their digital currency before they can send or receive a payment.
 Many companies, such as Coinbase Commerce, provide brokerage accounts that help people buy, sell, transfer, and hold cryptocurrencies.

-Roberta Pays Jerry: Account holders are issued a private key and a public key when opening an account.
+Roberta Pays Jerry: Account holders are issued private and public keys when opening an account.
 A person’s private and public keys are a matched pair.
-Together they enable an account holder to transfer cryptocurrency to and from accounts without a third party like a bank to verify transactions.
+Together, they enable an account holder to transfer cryptocurrency to and from accounts without a third party, like a bank, to verify transactions.

 A private key is a large, randomly generated string of alphanumeric characters.
-It is like a password and allows Roberta and Jerry access to their digital wallets.
+It is like a password that enables Roberta and Jerry access to their digital wallets.
 Private keys should never be shared.
 A public key is more analogous to an email address and can be shared.
-Robert would pay Jerry by opening her digital wallet, specify $3,000, paste Jerry’s public key, and hit send.
+Roberta would pay Jerry by opening her digital wallet, specifying $3,000, pasting Jerry’s public key, and hitting send.
 Once Roberta digitally signs her order, every computer in the network receives a record of the transaction.
 At this point, Roberta cannot reverse the transaction.
-Jerry would use his private key to unlock his digital wallet, which proves he is the owner of the cryptocurrency sent.
+Jerry would use his private key to unlock his digital wallet, which proves he owns the cryptocurrency sent.

 Bitcoin uses proof of work as its validation method.
 Miners race to verify the transaction by solving a very complex mathematical puzzle.
 Theoretically, anyone with a computer can be a miner.
 Some cryptocurrency is rewarded to the miner who first solves the puzzle.
 Because the reward goes to the first entity that solves the problem, miners use more and faster computers.
 As the processing sophistication has grown, so has the consumption of energy.
-The New York Times reported on September 3, 2021, that mining bitcoin consumes more power than Finland.
+CNET reported on July18, 2022, that mining Bitcoin consumes about as much power as Argentina.

 Many cryptocurrencies use the more efficient proof of stake to validate a transaction.
 It differs from proof of work because there are fewer verifiers, and they must stake or pledge some of their cryptocurrency before being chosen to validate a transaction.
 If a validation proves wrong, they relinquish their stake.

 Jerry waits to be paid: The validation process takes time, so Jerry will not receive his payment immediately.
-It usually takes a couple of minutes, but it has taken several hours.
-Bitcoin miners averaged 8.6 minutes to validate a transaction on March 12, 2022.
+It usually takes a few minutes, but it has taken several hours.
+Bitcoin miners averaged 9.0 minutes to validate a transaction on October 19, 2024.
 (Blockchain median confirmation time.)

-Bitcoin is the most recognized cryptocurrency, and many large companies, including Microsoft, ATT, Pizza Hut, Tesla, and the Miami Dolphins, accept bitcoin.
-However, at the beginning of 2022, most retailers did not accept bitcoin.
-Many potential customers prefer VISA because VISA takes less than 30 seconds to process a transaction.
-VISA also processes approximately 150 million transactions daily, 500 times more than bitcoin.
+Bitcoin is the most recognized cryptocurrency, and many large companies, including Microsoft, ATT, Pizza Hut, and the Miami Dolphins, accept it.
+However, at the beginning of 2024, most retailers did not accept Bitcoin.
+Many potential customers prefer Visa because it takes just a few seconds to process a transaction.
+Visa also processes approximately 757 million transactions daily, about 1,000 times more than Bitcoin.

 Dig Deeper With These Free Lessons: